z0r0z/majeur/docs/src/0-to-hero-1.md

 - `proposalId(op, to, value, data, nonce)` — Compute proposal ID
 - `state(id)` — Get proposal state
 - `hasVoted(id, voter)` — Check if address has voted

-**When to modify**: Rarely.
-This is audited core logic.
-Fork if you need different governance mechanics.

 ### `src/Renderer.sol`
 On-chain SVG metadata generator.
 Creates visual cards for: